What is Reflection?

 Image Formation by a Plane Mirror

-Now, to get a complete image of the object AB, we join the point A and B to point A’ and B’ by a dotted line.
-In doing so, we find that the image A’B’ being formed is virtual, erect and of same shape and size as the object AB; thereby giving us the characteristics of images formed by the plane mirror.
+- Now, to get a complete image of the object AB, we join points A and B to points A’ and B’ by a dotted line.
+In doing so, we find that the image A’B’ being formed is virtual, erect and of the same shape and size as the object AB; thereby giving us the characteristics of images formed by the plane mirror.

 Characteristics of Images formed by Plane Mirror

-c.
-Images formed by a plane mirror are of “same shape and size” as that of an object.
+(iii) Images formed by a plane mirror are of the “same shape and size” as that of an object.

 Ques 1: A ray of light strikes a reflective plane surface at an angle of 42º with the surface.